This lesson is still being designed and assembled (Pre-Alpha version)

 Towards Collaborative Software Development

+Having looked at some theoretical aspects of software design, we are now circling back to developing our software to satisfy the requirements collaboratively in a team.
 One practice that should always be considered, and has been shown to be very effective in team-based software development, is that of code review.
 Code reviews help to ensure the ‘good’ coding standards are achieved and maintained within a team by having multiple people have a look and comment on key code changes to see how they fit within the codebase.
 Such reviews check the correctness of the new code, test coverage, functionality changes, and confirm that they follow the coding guides and best practices.
 Let’s have a look at some code review techniques available to us.

 Key Points